Main Heritage

 250-598-3311

-Funding body to assist owners of designated heritage buildings with restoration and preservation costs.
-The Foundation promotes heritage awareness and engages in fund raising activities to augment grants from the municipality.
+Funding body to assist owners of designated and registered heritage buildings with restoration and preservation costs.
+The Foundation also promotes and encourages public interest in heritage conservation.

 Back to top...